Alyssa Brierley, Executive Director and General Counsel

 Louis has a Bachelors and Master’s of Science degree in Environmental and Satellite Physics from the Lagos State University, a Certificate of Management from the Nigerian Institute of Chartered Managers of Nigeria (NIM) and over twelve years of experience in administrative and teaching.
 He is a scientist, an educator and an administrator with a passion for learning and helping to provide solutions whenever possible.
 Louis joined CERA because he believes in the right to housing for every human being as recognized by the United Nation’s.
 He is passionate about advancing the rights of groups protected by the Ontario Human Rights Code for accommodation in housing.
 He hopes to bring his wealth of experience in teaching to Ontarians in educating on housing rights and responsibilities.

-Erin Walker, Case Worker and Project Coordinator
+Karibu Ramos, Case Worker and Project Coordinator